What are Enzymes?

 Old Scar Tissue and Blocked Fallopian Tubes

-Systemic Enzyme Therapy can help to reduce the scar tissue left from surgeries like cesareans, PID, tubal reversal, abdominal surgery, etc., which may be affecting your reproductive system.
+Systemic Enzyme Therapy can help to reduce the scar tissue, which may be affecting your reproductive system.
 Systemic enzymes eat away and reduce the formation of fibrin (the material that makes up scar tissue) over time, making this therapy extremely effective at reducing scar tissue.

 Pelvic Inflammatory Disease

-A systemic enzyme blend was studied and found to be as effective as medication at helping the body to overcome Pelvic Inflammatory Disease (PID).
+Systemic enzymes may be effective as medication at helping the body to overcome Pelvic Inflammatory Disease (PID).
 PID is a general term used to describe inflammation of the uterus, ovaries, and/or fallopian tubes.
-PID can be caused by parasitic, viral, fungal, but most often through bacterial infection.
+PID often comes from Sexually Transmitted Disease (STDs), and can be caused by parasitic, viral, fungal, and (most often) from bacterial infection.
 If left untreated, PID can lead to scar tissue and adhesion formation.
-If PID advances to this stage it may lead to blocked fallopian tubes and sterility in women.
-PID often comes from Sexually Transmitted Disease (STD’s).
-Two thirds of women who have undergone laparoscopic surgery to determine infertility cause who were found to have PID were unaware they even had PID.
+If PID advances to this stage, it may lead to blocked fallopian tubes and sterility in women.
+Two thirds of women who have undergone laparoscopic surgery to determine infertility causation were found to have PID and were unaware they even had it.

-A randomized double-blind study was performed on 100 women with Pelvic Inflammatory Disease.
-One group was given 5 tablets of Wobenzym N, three times a day.
+A randomized, double-blind study was performed on 100 women with PID.
+One group was given 5 tablets of systemic enzymes three times a day.
 The control group was given an NSAID drug in the usual dosage.
 Both groups were also given antibiotics (PID requires antibiotics).
 The patients were given the treatment for 16 or 17 days.
-Wobenzym N performed with amazing results in fighting damage to tissues, pain, inflammation and overall pelvic congestion.
-57% of women using Wobenzym N were without any complaints, whereas only 6% of women who took NSAIDs were without complaints.
-Overall, 100% of the the patients who used Wobenzyme N reported their condition as substantially improved, compared to only 73.5 % using the NSAIDs.
-In addition, studies have shown Wobenzym N enhances the body’s response to the use of antibiotic medications.
+The systemic enzyme blend performed with amazing results in fighting damage to tissues, pain, inflammation and overall pelvic congestion.
+57% of women using systemic enzymes were without any complaints, whereas only 6% of women who took NSAIDs were without complaints.
+Overall, 100% of the patients who used systemic enzymes reported their condition as substantially improved, compared to only 73.5% using the NSAIDs.

 Supporting Egg Health

 One of the major factors for increasing egg health is to increase the circulation to the ovaries.
-Systemic Enzyme Therapy can help to cleanse the blood, increase circulation and make the blood less “sticky”.
-For best results use the Systemic Enzyme Therapy in conjunction with the OvaWise Health Program.
+Systemic Enzyme Therapy can help to cleanse the blood, increase circulation, and make the blood less “sticky”.
+For best results use the Systemic Enzyme Therapy in conjunction with the OvaWise – Egg Health Program.

 How to Use Systemic Enzymes

-For the best results you must take a high quality systemic enzyme that contains the specific enzymes listed in the ‘Types of Enzymes’ list.
-The one we feel is the best is the enzyme blend that was used in the studies mentioned through out this guide and has been studied and used for over 40 years – Wobenzym N.
+For the best results, you must take a high-quality systemic enzyme blend that contains the specific enzymes listed in the ‘Types of Enzymes’ list above.
+The one we feel is the best is the only fertility-specific enzyme product in existence, Fertilica Choice EnzymesTM.

-Suggested Usage: Adults take three (3) tablets, twice daily with water, on an empty stomach.
-To ensure you have taken the tablets on an empty stomach, take Wobenzym N at least 45 minutes before meals, or 2 hours after eating a meal.
+Suggested Usage: Adults take three (3) tablets daily with water on an empty stomach.
+To ensure you have taken the tablets on an empty stomach, take Fertilica Choice EnzymesTM at least 45 minutes before meals, or 2 hours after eating a meal.

 Take on an empty stomach: This is very important.
 The enzymes need to make it past the stomach to be absorbed in the intestine.
 Do not take with food.
 Wait at least 45 minutes before eating and 2 hours after eating to take your enzymes.